Thinking in cocktail party: Chain-of-Thought and reinforcement learning for target speaker automatic speech recognition: Introduction

 The breakthrough of DeepSeek-R1~\cite{DeepSeek-Nature} shows that combining CoT with RL significantly improves reasoning in complex tasks.
 This approach has also proven to be effective on many speech tasks, such as Audio Question and Answering (AQA)~\cite{Omni-R1, Audio-CoT} and ASR~\cite{GRPO-ASR}.
 TS-ASR is a complex task that requires models to deeply understand speech and distinguish between different speakers, which involves logical reasoning to determine the number of speakers, identify the target speaker, and select the relevant speech segments for recognition.
 Therefore, we believe that CoT and RL are able to improve the performance of TS-ASR task by guiding the model to produce explicit intermediate reasoning steps before arriving at the final answer.

-In this work, we introduce CoT and RL into the TS-ASR task to enhance reasoning capabilities in cocktail party scenarios.
+In this work, we design a set of CoT and RL training method adapted for the TS-ASR task to enhance reasoning capabilities in cocktail party scenarios.
 First, a TS-ASR \textit{BASE} model is trained based on the LALMs architecture.
 Then, a novel method for constructing CoT training data is proposed, in which key information such as speaker count, overlap duration, speaker gender, and similarity to the reference is extracted from mixed speech.
 These attributes are subsequently structured through logical organization to form reasoning data for the CoT training, which is fine-tuned on the TS-ASR \textit{BASE} model.
-Finally, based on the model trained on CoT data, part of the incorrectly predicted training data are randomly selected to do the further RL training.
-Experiment results show that our proposed method achieves an averaged 8.33\% Word Error Rate (WER) of LibriSpeech, Libri2Mix and Libri3Mix.
-As far as we know, our method achieves a State-Of-The-Art (SOTA) performance compared with previous works of TS-ASR~\cite{TS-ASR-WavLM,TS-VAD,MT-LLM} on comparable datasets.
+Finally, based on the model trained on CoT data, RL training is further conducted with selected data to enhance the generalization capabilities of the model.
+Experiment results show a significant improvement of TS-ASR performance with proposed CoT training method, and a further improvement is achieved after conducting the proposed RL training method.
+This demonstrates the effectiveness of the proposed CoT and RL training method designed for the TS-ASR task.

-In summary, our contributions are as follows: \begin{itemize} \item We pioneer the integration of CoT and RL training into the TS-ASR task, establishing a novel framework that enhances reasoning capabilities in cocktail party scenarios. \item We construct a novel CoT training dataset for TS-ASR by extracting task-relevant information in logic from the mixed speech.
-This CoT dataset will be open-sourced to support further research at https://github.com/Ease-Z/TS-ASR-CoT \item Our approach demonstrates a significant improvement of TS-ASR performance with CoT and RL training, establishing a SOTA performance compared with previous works of TS-ASR on comparable datasets. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item This is the first work to propose that logical reasoning benefits the TS-ASR task, and a set of CoT and RL training methods adapted for the TS-ASR task are thereby proposed.

+\item We construct a novel CoT training dataset for TS-ASR by extracting task-relevant information in logic from the mixed speech.
+This CoT dataset will be open-sourced to support further research at https://anonymous.4open.science/r/TS-ASR-CoT-RL-anonymous-1DFF \item Our approach shows a significant improvement of TS-ASR performance with CoT and RL training, which demonstrates the effectiveness of the proposed CoT and RL training methods adapted for the TS-ASR task, establishing a novel framework that enhances reasoning capabilities in cocktail party scenarios. \end{itemize}